PKua007/rampack/README.md

 ## Quickstart

 Each release of RAMPACK contains both a compiled binary and a source code.
-It is recommended to compile it from source to fully utilize native CPU optimizations.
+The compiled binary is ready to be used out of the box.
+However, it is recommended to compile it from source to fully utilize native CPU optimizations.
 The project uses CMake build system.
 To prepare build infrastructure for the `Release` build in the `build` folder, go to the project's root folder and execute

 ```shell
 mkdir build